Rebel Catholic group expels Holocaust-denying bishop

 The statement said Williamson was excluded for "having distanced himself from the management and the government of the SSPX for several years and refusing to show due respect and obedience to his lawful superiors".

-The Vatican declined to comment on the SSPX statement, which said Williamson was excluded by the group on October 4.
+The Vatican declined to comment on the the SSPX statement, which said Williamson was excluded by the group on Oct.
+4.

 But talks aimed at creating a special status for the group within the Church have broken down because it has refused to accept the Council as legitimate, especially its recognition of other Christian denominations and Judaism as valid faiths.